KenBlasse/Py-SteamReviews/README.md

 # Py-SteamReviews

-🛠️ A Python tool to automatically translate and analyze Steam reviews from CSV files.
+🛠️ A Python tool to automatically get, translate and analyze Steam reviews.

 ---